kanaka/raft.js/research_class/paper.md

   the same message order but messages never traverse through a central server even though the application code itself is delivered from a central web service.
-- **Private multi-user document editing/whiteboard system**: Google Docs among other systems has demonstrated a powerful model for collaborative document creation.
-However, these systems all user central web services to coordinate shared state and handle brower-to-browser communication.
-Using a Raft over WebRTC could enable tools with similar functionality but without the central coordnation and communication.
+- **Private multiuser document editing/whiteboard system**: Google Docs among other systems has demonstrated a powerful model for collaborative document creation.
+However, these systems all user central web services to coordinate shared state and handle browser-to-browser communication.
+Using a Raft over WebRTC could enable tools with similar functionality but without the central coordination and communication.
 - **Browser based network games**: most network games have certain states that must be agreed upon by all nodes (e.g. avatar dead or alive, etc).
 This can be achieved with Raft over WebRTC without requiring